tsadoklf/tutim-ai-devops/presentation.md

 Cloud: AWS

-Automation: Jenkins (deployed on Kubernetes, agents are pods)
-Tools:
+## Automation:
+We use Jenkins, deployed on Kubernetes.
+The agents are pods which have containers with the required tools:

-1. AWS CLI (interact with AWS),
+1. AWS CLI for interacting with AWS,
+2. Docker for building, tagging and pushing docker images
-2. kubectl (interact with Kubernetes),
+2. kubectl for interacting with Kubernetes,
-3. Helm (deploy to Kubernetes)
+3. Helm for deploying to Kubernetes)
+4. Terraform for provisioning infrastructure - IaC (Infrastructure-as-Code)

 ### Present CI/CD Part 1 (Jenkins/Kubectl/Helm - Hello-World)
 Deploy Hello-World application to Kubernetes (kubectl and Helm)